SDA-SE/sda-dropwizard-commons/docs/server-s3.md

 via environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 or via system properties `aws.accessKeyId` and `aws.secretAccessKey`.

+If you want to use anonymous credentials, you can set `useAnonymousCredentials` to `true` in the `S3Configuration`.

 ### Tracing

 The bundle comes with [OpenTelemetry](https://opentelemetry.io/) instrumentation.